-At the Ginzkey Law Office, located in Bloomington, Illinois, our practice is devoted to providing strong legal representation to injured people and their families.
+At the Ginzkey & Molchin, LLC, located in Bloomington, Illinois, our practice is devoted to providing strong legal representation to injured people and their families.
 Attorneys James P. Ginzkey and Chase T. Molchin devote a large portion of their practice to cases involving medical malpractice, including emergency room errors resulting in serious harm or premature death.

 Failure to Diagnose and Medical Misdiagnosis

 Many emergency room errors that result in a medical malpractice claim result from the failure of a doctor or resident physician to order medical tests indicated by the symptoms the patient presents upon admission to the emergency room.
 Errors such as a failure to order or properly interpret an X-ray, ultrasound, MRI or PET scan can have critical consequences.